 Below are some vintage hairstyle ideas to try on your beautiful hair.

 #1.
-Vintage French Twist Hairstyle
+French Twist Hairstyle

 A French twist hairstyle is ideal for weddings and any glamorous event.
 You need to comb your hair in a low ponytail and twist the base clockwise.
 Once you start spinning, direct your pony upwards, and it will form on its own.
 Once it’s done, if you have hair left, continue rotating it and tuck it under the main twist.

 #2.
-Vintage Hairstyle with Bangs
+Rounded Hairstyle with Bangs

 To recreate this dazzling vintage hairstyle with bangs, you need to pin your hair into a big bun and leave your fringe loose because you’ll be dealing with that later.
 Use a scarf to part the bun from the fringe and make a big perfect bow.
 Take your bangs, lift it and twist it a couple of times, and pin it under the scarf.
 This way, you will create this ravishing pin-up look.
 Fix it with loads of hairspray.

 #3.
-Yellow Vintage Hairstyle for Short Hair
+Yellow Finger Waves for Short Hair

 Recreate this gorgeous hairstyle by dyeing your hair into an electric yellow color.
 Fill your hair with hair gel and use duckbill clips to create your wave.
 Don’t pin them directly one your hair, use a piece of cardboard between the hair and the clip if you want the waves to look natural.